 The statuesque 7ft height gives this tree real presence.
 With the trend for warm neutrals for decorating homes, this tree is our on-trend colour choice for Christmas 2020.

 The only enhancement to improve this tree would be if it arrived pre-lit, to save dressing it by hand.

 How much should I pay for an artificial Christmas tree?

 The prices for an artificial Christmas tree can vary dramatically, depending on the size and the desired look.
 You can pay less for a smaller tree of course, and you may get a budget tree for under £50.
 Most basic artificial trees cost in the region of £50 and £100, with pre-lit designs costing more.

-But it’s worth baring in mind you generally get what you pay for when it comes to artificial trees.
-At the higher end of the price band are the most realistic looking trees, these can cost anything up to £1000 – but they come with a prolonged guarantee and offer much more in terms of being pre-it and being supplied with spare bulbs etc. The more you pay, generally speaking, the better the quality and the longer the life of the tree – therefore the cost is spread across a longer time period.
+But it’s worth bearing in mind you generally get what you pay for when it comes to artificial trees.
+At the higher end of the price-band are the most realistic looking trees, these can cost anything up to £1000 – but they come with a prolonged guarantee and offer much more in terms of being pre-it and being supplied with spare bulbs etc. The more you pay, generally speaking, the better the quality and the longer the life of the tree – therefore the cost is spread across a longer time period.

 What’s the best way to light my artificial Christmas tree?